qkzk/fm/development.md

 ### Other ideas

-- [ ] cache previews ueberzug previews in /tmp
+- [ ] google drive should be a display ?
 - [ ] ideas from broot : https://dystroy.org/broot/#apply-commands-on-several-files
 - [ ] floating windows ?
 - [ ] rclone